Don’t overwhelm yourself with the idea of red dot sights in your firearm.

 In general, red dot sights have long battery life that could last for years.

-However, you better come prepared, ESPECIALLY when hunting in the field.
 Cold weather conditions could drain your battery power, so it’s best to have backup batteries in hand.

 Reticle Sizes